My 4 Ah-Ha Moments from Coaching for Enterprise Agility

 This course is a great complement to the Enterprise Agility Masterclass and also as a continuing development on from ICAgile Certified Agile Coaching course as it opens and expands the horizons for coaching and facilitating on a large scale.

-Join our next course in London or NYC.
-Places fill up fast– so you will need to secure your seat early if you want to attend on your chosen date.
+Join our next course in a city near you… Places fill up fast– so you will need to secure your seat early if you want to attend on your chosen date.

 So many “aha” moments during this course.
 Simon was truly wonderful in his delivery of the material and I am leaving feeling so much more enriched – Abisola Fatokun – Agile Coach